Onione-Tamiko/DropServerParcerCSGO/README.txt

-Drop Parser of your IDLE CS GO Server
+Drop Parcer of your IDLE CS GO Server
 With notifications in Telegram App

 Change the names in the file "config_parcer.py"